The 30+ best Prime Day Amazon Echo device deals

 - Made for Amazon Echo Show 15 extension cable 6-foot for $10 (save $5): This $10 option is perfect if you need an extension cord to mount your Echo Show 15 on the wall.

-- Echo Show 5 Kids for $55 (save $45): Like other Amazon Echo kids' version, this features a kid-friendly interface and strong parental controls, thanks to the included year of Amazon Kids+.
+- Echo Show 5 Kids for $55 (save $45): Like other Amazon Echo kids' versions, this device features a kid-friendly interface and strong parental controls, thanks to the included year of Amazon Kids+.

 - Echo Dot (5th gen) with Sengled smart bulb for $27 (save $43): Sengled smart bulbs work seamlessly with Alexa, so pairing an Echo Dot with one at $27 is a Prime Day deal you can't miss.